CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 * Every TII is exactly one of a Traffic Light, a Traffic Sign, or a Road Marking."

 Potential Obstacles:
-* "A PhysicalThing can be in at most two lanes.
+* "A Position is always in at most lanes.
 If it is in two Lanes, then one of those two lanes is directRightOf the other."
+* "If the Position of a PotentialObstacle is not onLane any Lanes, that PotentialObstacle is not an Obstacle.
+Otherwise, it is."
+* "A motion is towardsLane at most one Lane."

+Car:
+* "A Car is always conductingManeuever exactly one manuever."

 Attempt to Express Traffic Instructions with Axioms (Incomplete, might not work at all):